tainagotgithub/tainagotgithub/README.md

 - 👋 Hi, I’m @tainagotgithub
-- 👀 I’m interested in front-end development and DevOps
+- 👀 I’m interested in development and DevOps
 - 📫 How to reach me: you can e-mail me on bedtaina@gmail.com

 <!---